Kathy Rae Huffman: Deconstruction, Quotation and Subversion: Video from Yugoslavia

-Huffman was guest curator for this show at Artists' Space, New York City, in 1989.
-The exhibition was presented at the Artists' Space in New York and the ICA in Boston.
+Huffman was guest curator for this show at Artists Space in New York City, 1989.
+The exhibition was presented at Artists Space and the ICA in Boston.

 VGTV - All America Tour

 Boston Residency for Van Gogh TV and tour coordinator for VGTV presentations in San Francisco, Los Angeles, Seattle, Vancouver, Philadelphia, Omaha, and New York City.
-Tour began with a live 4 hour interactive broadcast event in Boston from Continental Cable Television, January 1991.
+The tour began with a live 4-hour interactive broadcast event in Boston from Continental Cable Television, January 1991.

 Freelance Curatorial Projects and Productions 1991-1998

-1991 - 1998, Huffman worked as free-lance writer, curator, lecturer, producer and consultant, based in Austria.
+1991 - 1998, Huffman worked as a free-lance writer, curator, lecturer, producer, and consultant, based in Austria.
 During this time, Huffman researched new areas of contemporary art, became invested in the internet in the early 1990s, travelled extensively throughout East and Central Europe, lectured at art schools, and presented film and video art program selections at numerous international festivals.
 She was a regular contributor to the Ars Electronica festival in Linz, taught at the Academy of Fine Arts Vienna, and lectured at the Freie Klasse, University of Applied Arts Vienna.